Repinotan: Pharmacodynamics

-Repinotan acts as a selective high-affinity full receptor agonist at the 5-HT1A receptor subtype.
-It increases the activity of dopamine (DA) neurons in the ventral tegmental area as well as DA release in the medial prefrontal cortex.

-Additionally, it is an extremely potent drug and is able to cross the blood-brain barrier.
+Repinotan HCI (BAYx3702) acts as a highly selective 5-HT_{1A} receptor full agonist.
+It is blocked by the specific 5-HT_{1A} receptor antagonist, WAY-100135.

+Repinotan is believed to operate through neuronal hyperpolarization.
+When repinotan first binds to both pre- and postsynaptic 5-HT_{1A} receptors, G protein-coupled inwardly rectifying potassium channels (GIRKs) are activated.
+This leads to hyperpolarization, subsequent inhibition of neuron firing, and lowering of glutamate release, which allows neurons to be protected against overexcitation.
+This could explain repinotan's neuroprotective properties.

+In addition, the protein Bcl-2, the serotonergic glial growth factor S100B, and nerve growth factor are affected by repinotan.
+Repinotan is able to suppress caspase-3 through MAPK and PKC alpha.
+Apoptosis as a result of anoxia/reoxygenation and H_{2}O_{2} treatment may also be inhibited.

+Repinotan has been found to bind with high to moderate affinity to the alpha-1 and alpha-2 adrenergic, 5-HT_{7} and 5-HT_{1D}, dopamine D_{2} and D_{4}, sigma, and 5-HT_{2C} receptor.
+It is able to increase activity of VTA dopaminergic neurons and medial prefrontal cortex dopamine release.

+It produces antiaggressive effects in rodents.

+Pharmacokinetics

+Repinotan's primary route of administration is by intravenous injection.
+It is able to cross the blood-brain barrier- a highly selective barrier that separates circulating blood from the brain's extracellular fluid.
+Diffusion acts as the driving force, which allows repinotan to cross in both directions.
+In addition, the drug is uncharged, which is consistent with the fact that it is able to pass the lipophilic and non-polar blood-brain barrier.

+Infusion rates of up to 150 microg/h are well received.
 After infusion, the distribution equilibrium between plasma and brain is reached almost instantaneously.
 Repinotan's efficacy is mainly dependent on factors such as the length of time between the start of stroke symptoms and taking the drug.
 The age and blood pressure of the patient also plays a role.
 Decreases in response with increasing age as well as decreases in response as blood pressure increases are generally observed.
 The most efficient dose is approximately 1.25 mg per day.

-Pharmacokinetics

-Repinotan's primary route of administration is by intravenous injection, which indicates that it goes directly into the bloodstream.
-It is able to cross the blood-brain barrier- a highly selective barrier that separates circulating blood from the brain's extracellular fluid.
-Diffusion acts as the driving force, which allows repinotan to cross in both directions.
-In addition, the drug is uncharged, which is consistent with the fact that it is able to pass the lipophilic and non-polar blood-brain barrier.

 The half-life of repinotan is approximately 1 hour.
 Elimination ensues in parallel from plasma and brain.
 In addition, repinotan's volume of distribution at steady-state and plasma clearance are independent of dose.
 This is indicative of linear pharmacokinetics over the range of 0.1-3.0 micrograms repinotan/kg/h.

-Infusion rates of up to 150 microg/h are well received.
-Repinotan's optimal dose is 1.25 mg/day.
+its primary metabolizer is the CYP2D6 enzyme.
+Ethnic differences are known to have an effect on the rate of metabolism of the CYP2D6.

-Gender and age do not have any influence on repinotan's pharmacokinetics.
+Sex and age do not have any influence on repinotan's pharmacokinetics.
 Bodyweight also does not play a big role.